-Get an overview of the latest confirmed speakers for NG17 right here!
+Get an overview of the latest confirmed NG17 speakers and their sessions here!

 With more than 100 speakers at Nordic Game 2016, 18-20 May in Malmö, Sweden, Kojima, Sweeney, The Division, Blizzard, VR, engines, indiepocalypse and meaningfulness were among the buzzwords at the thirteenth annual edition.